As Roland revisit the Juno name once again, we look at whether their latest offering is a serious contender, or merely a bantamweight Fantom.

 After recording, there are numerous ways to edit your audio using onboard facilities such as Timestretch or Chop, the latter being a simple way to divide a sample into separate events.
 An 'auto' function will even do it for you, based on tempo or peak volume levels.
 When extracting drum notes you'll find yourself regularly turning to the Create Rhythm function, which maps the chopped results over a range of notes on the keyboard.
 It's scarily easy to build a unique drum kit by plucking chunks from an audio loop — or even a snippet of speech; the choices are endless!
 And if you need more sophisticated sample editing, you can always export to your computer via the USB port.

 Interestingly, you can alter the tempo of your song post-recording — even if audio tracks are present.
-The Juno G does this by time-stretching the audio, although it has to be said that altering the tempo by more than a few bpm can produce something best described as 'experimental', rather than being truly transparent.
+The Juno G does this by time-stretching the audio, although it has to be said that altering the tempo by more than a few bpm can produce something best described as 'experimental', rather than being sonically transparent.
 Of course, nothing is for free, and using audio tracks eats into the 128 notes of polyphony — as does time-stretching.

 Using the onboard mixer you can add effects to each track of your song, up to the limitation of three multi-effects, reverb and chorus.
 Audio tracks can be processed in exactly the same way.